regro/regolith/doc/source/index.rst

 or open a file
 browser such as windows explorer and check out what is in there.

-You will see a direcotry called :bash:`db` and a file called :bash:`regolithrc.json`.
+You will see a directory called :bash:`db` and a file called :bash:`regolithrc.json`.
 All of the collections in your database are in the :bash:`db` directory.
 The :bash:`regolithrc.json` contains a bunch of information that Regolith needs to run and do its business.